sophgo/tpu-mlir/doc/quick_start/source_en/06_test_sdk.rst

 .. rubric:: Footnotes

-.. [#extra] If you get the `model-zoo` test package provided by SOPHGO, you can do the following to create and set up the `model-zoo`。
+.. [#extra] If you get the ``model-zoo`` test package provided by SOPHGO, you can do the following to create and set up the ``model-zoo``.
+After completing this step, go directly to the next section :ref:`get tpu-perf`.

    .. code :: console